scharpentier0/scripting-for-illustrator-tutorial/README.md

 var doc = app.documents.add();
 ```

 Very simple, but there are parameters you could be adding to control the size, number of artboards, and to some extent, the grid layout of those art boards.
+Note that from here on out, our script will comunicate with Illustrator using points, wich is the only mesurement unit the software will accept.
+If you need to cconvert from points to any other units, a function is available for you at the far end of this tutorial.

 ```js
 //create a new document of size 100x100 points